-We market our platform through owned properties, such as our website and social media channels, media coverage, paid acquisition, and word of mouth to promote discovery and adoption.
+We market our platform through owned properties, such as our website, first-party events like the Work Innovation Summit, third-party events, social media channels, media coverage, paid acquisition, and word of mouth to promote discovery and adoption.
 Every month millions of people visit asana.com, and hundreds of thousands of people register for the product.
 Our customers also have the ability to invite external parties to collaborate on specific Asana projects, which supports viral adoption of our platform.